Lespremeto/leoatchina-vim/README.markdown

 ### [ncm2](https://github.com/ncm2/ncm2)
 NCM2, formerly known as nvim-completion-manager, is a slim, fast and hackable completion framework for neovim.
 Require `python3`
+Its popup menu is differnt from others.

 ### [asyncomplete](https://github.com/prabirshrestha/asyncomplete.vim)
 Provide async autocompletion for vim8 and neovim with timers.
 This repository is fork of https://github.com/roxma/nvim-complete-manager in pure vim script with python dependency removed.

-But if you want `python` support, you should `pip3 install python-language-server`
+But if you want `python` support(actruely python3), you should `pip3 install python-language-server`

 ### [neocomplete](https://github.com/Shougo/neocomplete.vim)
 neocomplete is the abbreviation of "neo-completion with cache".
 It provides keyword completion system by maintaining a cache of keywords in the current buffer.